 Chicago Sports and Theater

 Chicago is a strong destination for sports and entertainment.
-Travelers may build a trip around the Cubs, White Sox, Bears, Bulls, Blackhawks, or major events.
-Theater, comedy, concerts, and live performances also add strong weekend-trip value.
+Travelers may build a trip around the Cubs, White Sox, Bears, Bulls, Blackhawks, major concerts, comedy clubs, theater, or live performances.

 If a specific game, show, or concert matters, plan early because hotel rates and ticket prices can change quickly around major events.